sgilda/windup/Rules: Rule Structure.md

 ## Rule code structure

-Rules are based on OCP Rewrite.
+Rules are based on OCPsoft Rewrite.
 That is a framework for events processing, like HTTP requests redirects.
 Although, Windup has only one event, which spans across the whole lifecycle.

 ```java